You are browsing documentation for an outdated version.

 I use Cassandra as a data store for Kong, can I use decK?

-You can use decK with Kong backed by Cassandra.
+You can use decK with earlier versions of Kong backed by Cassandra.

 However, if you observe errors during a sync process, you will have to

-tweak decK’s setting and take care of a few things.
+tweak decK’s settings and make a few adjustments.

 decK heavily parallelizes its operations, which can induce a lot of load